 How do I register for CS 698 Directed Reading and Research?

 You must first identify a professor and project.
-When that is decided, fill out the "Directed Study Registration Form" available online at: https://myusf.usfca.edu/sites/default/files/CASDirStudyRegForm.pdf.
-After filing out "Part I" and getting the instructor signature, bring the form to the graduate advisor to sign.
+When that is decided, the professor provides you with a syllabus outlining the requirements of the research project and signs of on the "Directed Study Registration Form" available online at: https://myusf.usfca.edu/sites/default/files/CASDirStudyRegForm.pdf.
+After filing out "Part I" and getting the instructor signature, bring the form and syllabus to the graduate advisor to sign.

 How do find a professor interested in working with me?